apache/usergrid/docs/user-management/working-user-data.md

         "password" : "test1234"
     }

 Although the password parameter is not mandatory, if you don't specify it, the user will not be able to log in using username and password credentials.
-If a password is not specified for the user, and you're an Admin, you can set a password for the user (see Setting a password).
+If a password is not specified for the user, and you're an Admin, you can set a password for the user (see [Changing a User Password](#changing-a-user-password)).

 __ Note__: The username can contain any combination of characters, including those that represent letters, numbers, and symbols.

 ### Example

 __Note__: Although not shown in the API examples below, you need to provide a valid access token with each API call.
-See Authenticating users and application clients for details.
+See [Authenticating users and application clients](../security-and-auth/authenticating-users-and-application-clients.html) for details.

 ### Request